 Even though his views on life, and especially regarding our national life in Israel, were original and dazzling, Rav Kook remained with both feet firmly entrenched in our ancient traditions.
 He did not move a hair’s breadth from the tenets of our fathers and ancestors.
 Yet he possessed a radically different approach on how to bring understanding of this tradition to the new and changing world that confronts us.

 First of all, there must be a profound soul-connection between the old and new generations.
 His admiration for youth in general, and particularly the youth living in Eretz Yisrael — youth thousands of miles away from his own worldview — was like a father’s understanding of his son, a father who wishes to instruct his son and draw him close with insight and love.

 Many of you have heard his remarkable reply to a prominent scholar, a rabbi who criticized him for his cordial relations with the anti-religious youth.
 “How can you join forces with these people in common causes?”

 The Rav responded by noting that the Holy Temple had separate courtyards.
 Some areas were only for priests; others were for Levites, or regular Israelites, or women.
 And there was one special place called the Kodesh HaKodashim, the Holy of Holies.
-There, only the High Priest was allowed to en and only once a year, on the holiest day of the year.
+There, only the High Priest was allowed to enter, and only once a year, on the holiest day of the year.

 All this was true when the Temple was standing.
 Then there were separate areas for each sector of the nation, and each person knew where he was allowed and where he was not allowed to enter.

 “However,” Rav Kook said, “what do you think it was like while they were constructing the Temple?
 Then there were certainly no barriers.
 The workers went to any area that required their skills.
 Even into the Holy of Holies.”